Make a complaint

 Service requests or enquiries

 If you’ve completed a complaints form and we feel that we can solve the issue more quickly by passing your request to a service, this will be logged as a ‘service request’.
-We will let you know that this is what we’ve done.
+The service will take appropriate action, and may contact you, although you will not receive a formal complaint response.

 You can report fly-tipping, missed bin collections, and other kinds of problems online.
 Report a problem online.